Virginia Beach Surf & Rescue Museum: Life-saving stations and equipment

-The Seatack Station and the wreck of the Diktator
+The Seatack Station and the wreck of the Dictator

 The first station was built in 1878.
 The station at Seatack, built in 1903 replacing the earlier structure, is now the museum at 24th street adjacent to the boardwalk of Virginia Beach, Virginia.
 The folk-lore of the name seatack has two possible explanations.
 The less probable is the story of a group of local militia that repelled a sea-attack from the British, during the War of 1812.
 The more likely story is that when mariners cleared Cape Henry, they would begin their first turn or sea tack.

 There were many local heroes of the Seatack Station #2.
 Surfman John Woodhouse Sparrow was one of them.
 On December 21, 1900 a powerful storm forced the ship Jennie Hall aground ten miles south of Cape Henry.
+A surfman from the Dam Neck station named Carroll saw the Jennie Hall disabled, and he alerted his station.
 The Seatack Station was notified and a joint effort commenced.
 The Jennie Hall was a complete loss, but with the efforts of the surfmen there were survivors.
 Four seamen from the Jennie Hall were saved by surfboat.
 For his efforts, John Woodhouse Sparrow from the Seatack Station was awarded the USLSS Silver Lifesaving Medal.
 The wreck of the Jennie Hall is just one of the wrecks that occurred off the coast of Virginia Beach.
-There are photos, stories, and artifacts from various wrecks including the Diktator displayed at the museum.
+There are photos, stories, and artifacts from various wrecks including the Dictator displayed at the museum.
 The Virginia Beach coastline is a part of the Graveyard of the Atlantic.

-It is the shipwreck of the Diktator that the Seatack Station has been associated with for many years.
-On March 27, 1891, the Norwegian ship Diktator wrecked off the beach near the Seatack Station.
+It is the shipwreck of the Dictator that the Seatack Station has been associated with for many years.
+On March 27, 1891, the Norwegian ship Dictator wrecked off the beach near the Seatack Station.
 A surfman named John L. Robinson was assigned to Seatack, and he told the story of the rescue.
 The ship wrecked around 10 am.
 The keeper of the station was a Captain Drinkwater.
 Drinkwater told his men that the ship was "coming ashore," and ordered them to "man the apparatus cart and get ready to go to the wreck."
 Robinson remembers that the storm was so severe that they could not use the beach for the cart.
 They had to use a "country road" that was partially blocked by fallen trees.
 The surfmen had to travel 1+1/2 mi to get to the beach.
 They arrived at the section of the beach where the ship now lay off the beach; broadside.
 He tells how waves were breaking over the ship and causing further damage to the ship He tells how the wind was so severe the Lyle gun was fired three times without success.
 The line that is fired from the Lyle gun has an optimal range of 695 yards, but with perfect conditions.
 He tells that the wind was so severe, the line would fall short.